krizkontrolz/Home-Assistant-nextion_handler/UI_Design/Minimalist/README.md

 ![Icon types and coloring](/UI_Design/Minimalist/DOCS_Icon_Types.png)

 #### Buttons
 `Button`s use white `label`s and `icon`s on a `button-colored` background that is slightly darker than the `Active_Icon` blue (so that white text remains legible when the display is viewed at an oblique angle and the blue color becomes washed out).
+The depressed `button` state is colored `Dim` blue.

 #### Labels
 Lables have a bright grey for showing text associated with active UI elements, and a darker grey to designate inactive or disabled elements.